CarissaThomas/react-101/README.md

-## Creating a new React project using NPM

-* create-react-app my-react-project
-* cd my-react-project
-* npm start

 # Scrimba React Learning Journey

 This repository documents my journey as I delve into the world of ReactJS through Scrimba's interactive learning platform.